annacasey97/Annacasey97.github.io/_posts/2025-02-03-MRCOG-reflections.md

 categories: obgyn
 hidden: false
 ---
+UPDATE: I passed!
+I'm relieved this first step of the journey has been successfully overcome.

+---

 I've got my MRCOG part 1 exam on the 1st of July this year.
 With that in mind, I'd like to document my approach to this so once I have my result I can learn from it for whichever exam I need to sit next.